timspro/firestore-util/README.md

 `limit` is optional.
 It does not affect the number of documents changed.
 Rather, it limits how many documents are updated at once.
 See below for details on why this might be useful.

+In the following functions, `where` and `limit` do the same sort of things.

 ```js
 copy(db, collection, { name, where, transform, limit })
 ```